-Learn more about the fields of business, finance, and economics through a project of your own!
+Learn more about business research for high school students through a project of your own!

 This list of 20 research and passion project ideas can provide inspiration to help you get started.
 These are mostly rough ideas and suggestions; you can shape your project in any way that you want and decide on the final deliverable.

-If any of these topics pique your interest, or you have another idea you want to explore, sign up to get matched with a mentor and begin your Business, Economics or Finance project!
+If any of these topics pique your interest, or you have another idea you want to explore, sign up to get matched with a mentor and begin your Business Administration, Economics, or Finance project!

 Get Matched with Leading Business Mentors